The Canadian Internet Registration Authority (CIRA) released a report on the state of ecommerce and online business presence in Canada. This study

 Are you a small business owner?
 Can your small business be easily found on the internet?
 If not, it would be worth your while to get a free quote on what it would cost you to remove that disadvantage and to get a jump on competitors who have not yet made the move to the internet.

-You can download the full 2016 CIRA report in PDF format here.
+You can read the full 2019 CIRA report here.